-Being in such a central location in the world, it makes a great transit city.
+Being in such a central location in the world makes it a great transit city.

-If you are considering a stopover in Dubai, or unsure what to expect in Dubai as a visitor you’ve come to the right place.
-We are long term UAE residents and have put together this Dubai Travel Blog to help you navigate your way across the city and plan the perfect trip to Dubai.
+If you are considering a stopover in Dubai or unsure what to expect as a visitor in Dubai, you’ve come to the right place.
+We are long-term UAE residents and have put together this Dubai Travel Blog to help you navigate your way across the city and plan the perfect trip to Dubai.

 A few handy places you may want to start your planning

-- How to do a stopover in Dubai – how long you need, what can you squeeze in?
+- How to do a stopover in Dubai – how long do you need, what can you squeeze in?

-- Essential planning information for Dubai – laws to religion, language, what to wear and when is it hot, we answer all your burning questions about the city of Dubai!
+- Essential planning information for Dubai – laws to religion, language, what to wear and when it is hot, we answer all your burning questions about the city of Dubai!

 - What is there to see and do in Dubai?
 150+ ideas on how to fill your itinerary